 SERVICES FOR VULNERABLE CITIZENS

-Since March 2021, the first Social Laundrette in Greece has been operating in the Municipality of Chania.
-This new structure provides vulnerable citizens with access to a variety of hygiene services.
-Through the free provision of these services, the Municipality of Chania aims to improve the living conditions as well as the quality of life, self-image and self-respect of socially vulnerable groups.
+In March 2021, the first Social Laundrette in Greece began operating in the Municipality of Chania.
+This new facility provides vulnerable citizens with access to a variety of hygiene services.
+Through the free provision of these services, the Municipality of Chania aims to improve the living conditions socially vulnerable groups, as well as their quality of life, self- image and self-respect.

 FREE ACCESS TO HYGIENE FACILITIES

-The aim of the Social Laundrette of the Municipality of Chania is to serve vulnerable citizens; residents of Chania who either have problems accessing basic amenities, such as electricity or water, or do not have any household items.
-Specifically, the facilities include: social baths to take care of personal hygiene, washing machines and dryers for cleaning and drying clothes and a municipal clothing store which supplies clothing, footwear and linen for free.
-Visitors also have access to computers and TV and can be linked to housing, food provision, psychological support and counselling services.
+The aim of the Social Laundrette of the Municipality of Chania is to serve vulnerable citizens – residents of Chania who either have problems accessing basic amenities such as electricity or water, or do not have certain household appliances.
+Specifically, the facilities include social baths for taking care of personal hygiene needs, washing machines and dryers for cleaning and drying clothes, and a municipal clothing store that supplies clothing, footwear and linen for free.
+Visitors also have access to computers and a television, and can be put in touch with housing, food provision, psychological support and counselling services.

 IMPROVED QUALITY OF LIFE

-Clean clothes and personal hygiene are not only an essential component of health, but also a symbol of care and quality of life – concepts we all have a right to.
-During the first four months of operation, the Social Laundry served 1055 beneficiaries in total: 478 people used the laundry room, 543 people took care of their personal hygiene and 354 people received free clothes from the clothing store.
+Clean clothes and personal hygiene are not only essential to our health; they are also a symbol of care and quality of life – things to which we are all entitled.
+During the first four months of operation, the Social Launderette served 1,055 beneficiaries in total: 478 people used the laundry room; 543 people took care of personal hygiene, and 354 people received free clothes from the clothing store.